SushiLab/IMB_Amplicon_Pipeline/README.md

-# General\_METAB\_ANALYSIS PIPELINE

-**AUTHOR: Hans**
+# 16S pipeline from the Sunagawa Lab

+**AUTHORS: Hans, Lilith**

 **VERSION: 17.01.2022**

-This pipeline is supposed to perform all steps that we consider primary analysis of 16S raw sequencing data and consists of the following steps:
+This pipeline is supposed to perform all steps that we consider primary analysis of 16S raw sequencing data and the code is from the now deprecated GENERAL_METAB_ANALYSIS_PAN pipeline.
+The pipeline consists of the following steps:

-## Table of contents

-TODO

 ## Get/Name the data